themaninthesuitcase/themaninthesuitcase.github.io/_drafts/using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape.md

 {svg|kicadtool|svg2mod}

+You can see that the quality from KiCads tool leaves a lot to be desired, but the svg2mod (-q 1.0) gives a very reasonable result.
+Bare in mind these are going to be about 1.5mm tall when printed so we are very much zoomed in here.

 svg2mod has a precision argument `-p`.
-The default seems to be 10.0, and the example suggests 1.0.
-Precisions of > 1.0 seem to all be essenittially the same <0.1 greater detial.  make a swatch 0.1, 0.5, 1, 10 ,20
+The default seems to be 10.0, and the example suggests 1.0 but there is no documentation on what the range is and what to expect to change.

+{results}

+I ran some tests lower values give higher quality.
+The lowest I tried was 0.1 and up to 20.0.
+At 0.1 there was very minimal detail loss, which creeps in at 1.0 and by 20.0 is far more noticeable.
+Even with this said you can only see this when zoomed right in, 1000% or so is what I am using to look at these differences.
+At 100% scale all of this is academic.
+Th

+Given 0.1 gives an excellent result and doesn't slow down KiCad at all I think this going to be my default setting now.

 [^svg2mod1]: Note this isn't the original version, but a fork.
 The original version is now no longer maintained but this version is.